dcpetty/obsidian/Education/5Concepts.md

 ### Selection

 - The concept that computers can execute one of a number of statements depending on a program's state.
 - A *selection* is one of the [structured programming control structures](https://en.wikipedia.org/wiki/Structured_programming#Control_structures).
 - A *selection* can be referred to as a *conditional (statement)* and is often represented by two mutually-exclusive sequence paths chosen based on a [Boolean](https://en.wikipedia.org/wiki/Boolean_data_type) (`true` or `false`) value.
 - A common *selection* is an [`if`](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If%E2%80%94then(%E2%80%94else)) statement.

+> *Selection* is typified by program [branch](https://en.wikipedia.org/wiki/Branch_%28computer_science%29)es *forward* in the program *sequence*, because typically instructions may be skipped depending on the program's state.

 ### Iteration